nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-MadisonKelly-signoff-Power.md

 Above is the output voltage for the buck converter connected to the 12 V power supply voltage.
 The output voltage stays around 6V, which is the required voltage for some of the motors and why we are using a buck converter.

+Due to issues with LTSpice, further simulations will use voltage drops as a representation for the buck converter model.
+Using the buck converter model itself caused many issues in regards to the simulation.
+Spice would crash each time the buck converter model was added to a schematic, regardless of if it was connected on not.

 ### **Emergency stop button**